lpereira/lwan/README.md

 filesystem view with a chroot.
 While not bulletproof, this provides a first layer of security in the case there's a bug in Lwan.

-In order to use this feature, declare a `straitjacket` section, and set some options.
+In order to use this feature, declare a `straitjacket` (or `straightjacket`) section, and set some options.
 This requires Lwan to be executed as `root`.

 Although this section can be written anywhere in the file (as long as it is a top level declaration), if any directories are open, due to